 Professionalism is perhaps the most misunderstood and over described term in modern times.
 Therefore, it is difficult to explain the precise expectation clearly.
 And because we often hear how vital it is to behave “professionally” we go on with our own interpretation of the expected perception.

-The customary code of conduct is our easiest adaptation on following the method of the organisation, which to us is our guide on being a professional employee.
+The customary code of conduct is our easiest adaptation on following the method of the organisation, which to us is our guide to being a professional employee.
 We follow guileless like the dress code, office hours, doing the given job in a timely manner, basic dos and don’ts, which are self-explanatory.
 One doesn’t ponder over it for long and accepts, if what is written is followed, one will be considered a professional employee.

 But what to employers exactly mean by this term?
 Certainly, it’s good to do one’s job well and show up on time regularly.
 But then again are there additional things expected of you if you rightly want to be regarded as a professional?